UBB-bibliometrics/search-strategies/remote_sensing.md

     OR "ESA" OR "NASA" OR "JAXA" OR "NOAA" OR "ISRO" OR "CNSA" OR "CNES" OR "EUMETSAT" OR "DLR" )
     AND
-        ("drone$" OR "unmanned aerial vehicle$" OR "unmanned aerial system$" OR "GIS" OR "spatial" OR "geographic*" OR "topograph*" OR "elevation" OR "map" OR "maps" OR "mapping" OR "mapped"
+        ("drone$" OR "unmanned aerial vehicle$" OR "unmanned air vehicle$" OR "unmanned aerial system$" OR "unoccupied aerial vehicle$" OR "UAV" OR "UAVs"
+        OR "GIS" OR "spatial" OR "geographic*" OR "topograph*" OR "elevation" OR "map" OR "maps" OR "mapping" OR "mapped"
         OR "ground measure*" OR "sentinel"
         OR "imaging" OR "image$" OR "imagery"